djboni/librertos/doc/Using_Timers.md

 The timer type defines how it will behave when it runs.

-- TIMERTYPE_ONESHOT One-shot timers, after reset, will run once after 'period' ticks have passed.
+- TIMERTYPE_ONESHOT When reset, one-shot timers will run once after 'period' ticks have passed.
-- TIMERTYPE_AUTO Auto-reset timers (or periodic timers), after reset, will run once every 'period' ticks have passed.
+- TIMERTYPE_AUTO When reset, auto-reset timers (or periodic timers) will run once every 'period' ticks have passed.
 - TIMERTYPE_NOPERIOD No-period timers are faster one-shot timers with period zero.
 They run once as soon as the timer task is scheduled.